 GRAVE OF RICHARD CARTY AND FAMILY, HAMILTON OLD CEMETERY

-Churches were James’ specialty, building extensions to Catholic churches in Penshurst, Casterton and Koroit.
+Churches were James’ speciality, building extensions to Catholic churches in Penshurst, Casterton and Koroit.
 He also built the Tabor Lutheran Church and Tarrington school building.
-James’ sons followed him into the business, however in 1906, eldest son Harry fell ill and died of inflammation of the kidneys on 17 June.
+James’ sons followed him into the business, however, in 1906, eldest son Harry fell ill and died of inflammation of the kidneys on 17 June.

 HEADSTONE OF JAMES LODGE AND SONS WILLIAM AND FREDERICK, HAMILTON OLD CEMETERY

 Just weeks after James’ death, on 24 August 1918, trees for Hamilton’s Clarke Street Memorial Avenue were planted, with the first tree planted in front of the Lodge home in memory of James followed by another four for each of his enlisted sons.
 The Lodge boys all arrived home safely from war having served with distinction.
 Gus was awarded a Distinguished Service Order for conspicuous bravery at Pozieres.
 Frank was awarded a Military Medal for his efforts at Pozieres and later a Military Cross for his service at Mont St. Quentin in 1918.
 Settling into civilian life, the boys returned to stone masonry operating as Lodge Bros. and in 1928 were awarded the contract to build Melbourne’s Shrine of Remembrance, employing returned serviceman as labourers.
 The business still operates today.